 minLTCZCM(n)– the minimum forecasted daily NTC value in MW of the long-term cross-zonal capacity for respective border and respective month n calculated according to the Long-term CCM of Baltic CCR, as stated in FCA Regulation Article 10.

 c.
-The following splitting shares of long-term cross-zonal capacity for FI-EE border shall be applied when allocating yearly and montly shares of LTTRs capacity (in MW):
+The following splitting shares of long-term cross-zonal capacity for FI-EE border shall be applied when allocating yearly and monthly shares of LTTRs capacity (in MW):

-LTTRY(n) = min (minLTCZCY(n); 350)
+LTTRY(n) = min (minLTCZCY(n); 200)